Board of Revision (BOR)

 - In many cases, the decision will carry forward until the next triennial.
 But ultimately it's the Auditor's discretion.

-- Do I need an attorney to file a BOR complaint?
+- Do I need an attorney to file a complaint?

-- No, but we encourage all parties to seek legal counsel if they have questions regarding the process.
+- No, but we encourage all parties to seek legal counsel if they have questions regarding evidence or what to submit to prove their case.

 - How can I check the status of my case?